apache/spark/docs/sql-ref-syntax-qry-select-pivot.md

 * **column_list**

     Contains columns in the `FROM` clause, which specifies the columns we want to replace with new columns.
-We can use brackets to surround the columns, such as `( c1, c2 )`.
+We can use brackets to surround the columns, such as `(c1, c2)`.

 * **expression_list**

-    Specifies new columns, which are used to match values in `column_List` as the aggregating condition.
+    Specifies new columns, which are used to match values in `column_list` as the aggregating condition.
 We can also add aliases for them.

 ### Examples